sneepzity/beezity-scripts/README.md

 sets ubuntu to only turn off screen after 12 hours

+sets ubuntu to 12 hour am/pm format in clock

 sets ubuntu to turn off mouse acceleration

 sets ubuntu to show seconds in the top bar clock

+sets ubuntu to hide trash icon in dock

+sets ubuntu to hide drive icons in dock

 # Flatpak: